huggingface/hub-docs/tasks/src/tabular-classification/about.md

+## About the Task

+Tabular classification is the task of predicting a variable that can take limited number of values.
+This type of variable is called a categorical variable.
+There's three types of categorical variables:

+- Binary variables: Variables that can take two values, like yes or no, open or closed.
+The task of predicting binary variables is called binary classification.
+- Ordinal variables: Variables that have a ranking relationship among them, e.g. good, insignificant and bad product reviews.
+The task of predicting ordinal variables is called ordinal classification.
+- Nominal variables: Variables that have no ranking relationship among them, e.g. predicting an animal from their weight and height, where categories are cat, dog or bird.
+The task of predicting nominal variables is called multinomial classification.

 ## Use Cases

 ### Fraud Detection
 Tabular classification models can be used in detecting fraudulent credit card transactions, where features can be amount of the transaction and account balance, and target to predict is whether the transaction is fraudulent or not.
+This is an example to binary classification.

 ### Churn Prediction
 Tabular classification models can be used in predicting customer churn in telecommunication.
 An example dataset for the task is hosted [here](https://huggingface.co/datasets/scikit-learn/churn-prediction).

 ## Model Hosting and Inference

-You can use the [Skops](https://github.com/skops-dev/skops) library to host `scikit-learn` models on Hugging Face Hub.
-With `Skops`, you can automatically generate a configuration for your model that includes the information needed to enable the widget on Hugging Face Hub and the requirements needed to infer the model. `Skops` also generates a model card including a hyperparameter table and plot of the model, that you can later add information programmatically.
-You can push the model and the related files using Skops.
-The repository contains the configuration file, model card and the model.
-You can pull a `scikit-learn` `tabular-classification` model like below:
+You can use the [skops](https://github.com/skops-dev/skops) library to host or use `scikit-learn` models on Hugging Face Hub. `skops` models have widgets working out-of-the-box and have descriptive reports (also known as model cards) in their repositories.
+You can also push the model and the related files using `skops`.
+You can pull a `scikit-learn` `tabular-classification` model like below using `skops`:

 ```python